UR-100N: Operational history

 The UR-100N reached initial operating capability in 1974, and by 1978 an inventory of 190 launchers were reached.
 In 1979, the UR-100UTTKh became operational and by 1983 had replaced many older missiles and reached a maximum inventory of 360 launchers.
 This had fallen to 300 by 1991, and with the dissolution of the Soviet Union, many in Ukraine became property of that nation.
 170 remained in Russia, although treaty obligations required the rearming of the missiles with single warheads.
 As of 2018, the Strategic Missile Troops had 20 (or more likely just 10) UR-100NUTTKh in active service.
 Recent political developments have led to rearmament of the missiles with the Avangard hypersonic glide vehicles (HGVs) (NATO designation SS-19 Mod 4) On 27 December 2019, the first missile regiment armed with the Avangard HGV officially entered combat duty.

 The units previously held by Ukraine have been returned to Russia or decommissioned.

 US Air Force National Air and Space Intelligence Center estimates that as of June 2017 about 50 Mod 3 launchers were operationally deployed.

 Civil application

-The UR-100N forms the basis of the Rokot space launch system, which was used in several successful launches in the 1990s and early 2000s (decade), and one failed launch of the ESA CryoSat satellite in 2005.
-After the failure, Rockot launches were suspended.
-Once the cause was unambiguously identified and corrective measures implemented, Rockot returned to active service on 28 July 2006, with the successful launch of an earth observation satellite for South Korea.
+The UR-100N forms the basis of the Rokot space launch system, which was used in several successful launches in the 1990s and early 2000s, and one failed launch of the ESA CryoSat satellite in 2005.
+After the failure, Rokot launches were suspended.
+Once the cause was unambiguously identified and corrective measures implemented, Rokot returned to active service on 28 July 2006, with the successful launch of an earth observation satellite for South Korea.